DangoMG/DevSecOps/cloudformation-scanner/README.md

   - Public S3 buckets
   - Wildcard IAM permissions
   - Unencrypted resources
-- Explains **why the issue matters**
+- Explains **why it matters** + how to fix it
-- Provides **remediation guidance** with doc links
+- Scans for **secrets** like AWS keys, tokens, passwords
-- Outputs a Markdown report, suitable for PR reviews and CI pipelines
+- Outputs a clean Markdown report for devs or CI/CD
+- Exits with an error code if critical issues or secrets are found

 ---